 Our second Excel project this year continued the Summer 2008 Olympic Games theme.
 We each chose our favorite Olympic sport from a partial list of those featured in this summer's Olympic Games.
 We conducted a class survey to see who shared our favorite sport opinions and recorded the survey results data in a table.

-Choosing 5 favorite sports from those survey results, we reviewed using the Chart Wizard in Excel and created a bar graph to show our data.
+Choosing 5 favorite sports from those survey results, we reviewed using Excel and created a bar graph to show our data.
 We reviewed how to adjust the graph's scale to display our data in its most easily read form.
 Ahhh... but we weren't done!

 We visited Microsoft.com to select clipart images to compliment each favorite sport selected in our graphs.
 We reviewed the process to save each sport image to our "My Pictures" folder.
 We carefully followed Mrs. Dingman's oral directions, and inserted the sports clipart images within each bar of our graphs, reviewing "stacking and scaling" each image to fit perfectly.